 They thrive in poor soil, salt air, windy environments and full sun.
 However, while they don't require the attention other rose bushes demand, they do need periodic trimming to look their best.
 Pruning beach roses eliminates old, unattractive or damaged wood, while promoting the growth of new foliage and flowers.

 Examine the rose bushes prior to the spring growth spurt.
-Not only will the beach rose recover more quickly from pruning during the dormant period, it will make spotting unwanted canes easier as there is bound to be little, if any, foliage on the branches.
+Not only will the beach rose recover more quickly from pruning during the dormant period, but it will also make spotting unwanted canes easier as there is bound to be little, if any, foliage on the branches.

 Remove any branches that have been killed by frost.
 These will be a dull brown color and will have no buds or new growth on them.
-Hold the pruning shears at a 45-degree angle and cut the branch, removing as much of the dead plant tissue as possible.
+Hold sanitized pruning shears at a 45-degree angle and cut the branch, removing as much of the dead plant tissue as possible.
 Cut the branch back to the base of the shrub, if necessary.
 If you're not sure where the dead wood ends and the healthy growth begins, simply look at the center of a cut branch.
 Living canes are white in the center, while dead canes are brown.

-Eliminate crossed branches by cutting away the smaller of the two.
+Eliminate crossed branches by cutting away the smaller or weakest of the two.
 If left unattended, the canes will rub against each other as they grow, damaging the protective bark and leaving the shrub vulnerable to invasion by pests.

 Examine the base of the beach rose shrub.
 Locate the bud where the branches emerge from the roots and trim away any growth found below this nodule.
 These offshoots are known as suckers and their development drains the energy resources of the plant.
 Removing them keeps your beach roses stronger.